Diving team: Diving superintendent

-Life support technician
+Life-support technician

 A life support technician is a person registered as competent to operate the life-support systems of a mixed gas saturation diving system.
 Divers living in saturation conditions must be continuously monitored and the pressure, oxygen and carbon dioxide content of their breathing gas, and temperature and humidity of the environment must be monitored and controlled.
 Functions such as feeding and sewage disposal and locking stores and equipment into and out of the chambers are also controlled from outside by life support personnel.
-Responsibilities include communication with the divers in saturation, supervising transfer of personnel into and out of the accommodation chambers, maintaining the hyberbaric rescue craft and hyperbaric evacuation of the divers in an emergency.
+Responsibilities include communication with the divers in saturation, supervising transfer of personnel into and out of the accommodation chambers, maintaining the hyperbaric rescue craft and hyperbaric evacuation of the divers in an emergency.
 This is a non-diving post.

-Life support supervisor
+Life-support supervisor

 The life support supervisor is a senior life support technician appointed by the diving contractor to supervise operation of the saturation life support systems.
 This is a non-diving post.